bitfocus/companion-module-roland-v160hd/HELP.md

 # Roland V-160HD
 This module will allow you to control a Roland V-160HD switcher.

+The switcher should be running firmware 1.04 or higher.
+A password must be set on the switcher in order to enable remote control.

 ## Configuration
 * Enter the IP address of the device in the configuration settings.
 * The device will use TCP port 8023.